telerik/blazor-docs/getting-started/vs-integration/dpl-wizard.md

 ## Getting the Wizard

-To use the Convert Project Wizard, install the Telerik UI for Blazor Visual Studio (VS) extensions. @[template](/_contentTemplates/common/general-info.md#vsx-download)
+To use the Document Processing Libraries Wizard, install the Telerik UI for Blazor Visual Studio (VS) extensions. @[template](/_contentTemplates/common/general-info.md#vsx-download)

 ## Starting the Wizard